-The petition preparer statute also authorizes injunctive relief against preparers under certain circumstances.
+The petition preparer statute also authorizes injunctive relief against preparers under certain circumstances, including when they have engaged in fraudulent, unfair, or deceptive conduct.
 If a case is dismissed as the result of a preparer's knowing attempt to disregard bankruptcy requirements, the preparer may be subject to criminal liability under 18 U.S.C. § 156.